BoettcherDasOriginal/LeoConsole-ExamplePlugin/README.md

 # LeoConsole-ExamplePlugin
- Plugin Example for LeoConsole v1.3.0
+ Plugin Example for LeoConsole v1.4.0

-## Install this Plugin on LeoConsole
+## How to install this Plugin on LeoConsole
  ```
  pkg update
  pkg get examplePlugin